quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 So, as we can see, the main benefit of linearizing these color combinations to a spectral scale is that we have more headroom to select our oranges and yellows.
-Second comes a little more headroom for selecting cyans add magentas.
+Second comes a little more headroom for selecting turquoises and purples.
 Obviously, these are important user interface improvements for selecting color.
 Had it been otherwise, I would have recommended the default method of showing a computer hue spectrum.

+And seriously, I can't help but admit this as a side comment.
+Why is human color vision so sensitive to oranges, yellows, and greens?
+That's how you tell if fruit is ripe!
+The only reason why berry picking and fruit picking is touted as such as "low skill" among human society is because humans have evolved to be so good at it!
+As for those people who are colorblind, well they have the advantage that they are less susceptible to being fooled by camouflage, so they're the ones who are the hunters in society.
+And it makes sense that colorblind people are a relative minority, because fruit is larger in the food pyramid than protein, so more work needs to be done with fruit than with meat.
+Either that, or they're the ones that always win against the color-sighted people when playing first-person shooter games where everything is all camouflaged and hard for color-sighted people to see.

 ----------

+### Debunking the saturation myths

 Okay, so I've debunked myths about hue and luminance, but I haven't yet covered saturation.
 But, don't worry.
 A physically correct